ttscoff/howzit/README.md

 If `:include_upstream:` is true, build note files in parent directories will be included in addition to the current directory.
 Priority goes from current directory to root in descending order, so the current directory is top priority, and a build notes file in / is the lowest.
 Higher priority topics  will not be overwritten by a duplicate topic from a lower priority note.

 Set `:log_level:` to 0 for debug messages, or 3 to suppress superfluous info messages.

+`:multiple_matches:` determines how howzit will handle cases where a search results in multiple matches.
+It can be set to "first" (first match in notes), "best" (shortest topic match), "all" (display all results), or "choose" (displays a menu of results).
+Default is "choose."
+When grepping for results, only "all" or "choose" are valid, if the default is something else, "choose" will be used.
+Can be overridden with the `--multiple TYPE` flag.

 ### Matching